kevinb9n/kevinb9n.github.io/docs/index.md

 ### Work

-After a string of failed startups, I started at Google since 2004, and founded the Java Core Libraries Team in 2007.
-And that basically catches us up!
-Yes, I've been on the same team for 15 years.
-I am truly blessed.
+After a string of failed startups, I started at Google in 2004.
+I founded the Java Core Libraries Team in 2007... and that basically catches us up!
+Yes, I've been on the same team for 15 years, and it's a blessing.

 If you're curious, you could learn a bit about what I do from the [start of this video](https://www.youtube.com/watch?v=sPW2Pz2dI9E) until you get bored.